quist00/carpentries.org/_posts/2022/06/2022-06-23-incubator-lesson-spotlight-reproducible-publications-rstudio.md

 * Get started with RStudio and learn about the advantages of using the environment in academic research and writing.
 * Build on research and analytical skills by learning how to create reproducible documents that combine code, analysis, and narrative.
 * Understand good practices for project organization, version control, and documentation as means to advance open science.
-* Develop a reproducible paper of their own with the data, code, and narrative we provide.
+* Develop a reproducible paper with provided data, code, and narrative.

 ### Target Audience